vitor251093/resurrection-capsule/README.md

 - Node.JS for the panel (may change in a near future)

 ## Actual state
 We are only focusing in making it work with the latest version of the game (5.3.0.127), although it may work with older versions of it, like the DVD version (5.3.0.15) and the Steam Beta (5.3.0.103).
-Once we have worked through the launcher patching system, DLS should be capable of updating any Darkspore version to 5.3.0.127, like it was officially done by EA back when the game servers were online.
+Once we have worked through the launcher patching system, ReCap should be capable of updating any Darkspore version to 5.3.0.127, like it was officially done by EA back when the game servers were online.

 At this moment (05/09/19): the game launches, and the hero editor can be used with the help of the panel.